Pascal DA SILVA DipAc DipCHM Msc

 I started practicing Aïkido (Japanese martial art) under the teaching of Tamura Senseï from the age of 13.

 In 2005, I obtained the Black belt 3rd DAN and the teaching professional certificate (Brevet d’Etat).
-I still practice in Edinburgh with my friend Scott Reed when I can find the time.
-I also received 3rd Dan in Iaido (Japanese fencing).
+I still practice in Edinburgh with my friend Jim Wolff, when I can find the time.
+I also obtained 3rd Dan in Iaido (Japanese fencing) under the teaching of Jean Pierre Raick.

 Alongside the numerous Aikido camps that I attended, we often practiced Shiatsu (Japanese Acupressure) which years later took me to study acupuncture.

-Aikido has played a big part in my experience of Qi-Breath.
+Aikido has played a big part in my experience and understanding of Qi-Breath.

 @ Edinburgh West End@ Stirling University